-Failure by us to identify customers, monitor customers' activities, and report suspicious or unusual activities could lead to FWD being held responsible for assisting in these crimes.
-Penalties for violation of anti-money laundering laws are severe.
+Failure by us to identify and verify customers, monitor customers' activities, and report suspicious or unusual activities could lead to FWD being held responsible for assisting in these crimes.
+Civil and criminal penalties for violation of anti-money laundering laws are severe.